MinionAttack/conll-shared-task-tool/README.md

 2. Calculate different metrics on the downloaded data by displaying the results on screen and generating the respective graphs.
 3. For the data calculated in the local experiments, it obtains the classification of the parsers used.
 4. For a parser, show the outliers observed in the graphs.
+5. For outliers of a parser, calculate some statistics on them.

 **It is important to note that the script uses the _data_, _experiments_, _cache_ and _charts_ folders as the base directory for some features.**